Amasai Nutrition and Benefits of This Probiotic Beverage - Dr. Axe

 Amasai - Dr. Axe

-Amasai is traditional, fermented milk beverage that is very similar to kefir.
-It has the consistency of a liquid yogurt and a tart, fermented taste that let’s you know it contains valuable probiotics.
+Amasai is a traditional, fermented milk beverage that is very similar to kefir.
+It has the consistency of a liquid yogurt and a tart, fermented taste that lets you know it contains valuable probiotics.

-Amasai (also sometimes spelled amasi) is one of several fermented probiotic foods and beverages commonly consumed throughout South Africa.
-Fermentation has a long history in Africa as a means of preserving foods naturally, even without conveniences of modern life such as freezing or refrigeration.
+Amasai (also sometimes spelled amasi) is one of several fermented probiotic foods and probiotic beverages commonly consumed throughout South Africa.
+Fermentation has a long history in Africa as a means of preserving foods naturally, even without conveniences of modern life, such as freezing or refrigeration.

-At the time of starting his work, Mukua didn’t realize that the children’s consumption of probiotics were the reason they experienced better digestion and other health benefits.
-The scientific community today gives recognition to the fact that high probiotic foods help protect the body against diarrhea (the same theory that Mokua eventually proposed).
+At the time of starting his work, Mokua didn’t realize that the children’s consumption of probiotics was the reason they experienced better digestion and other health benefits.
+The scientific community today gives recognition to the fact that high-probiotic foods help protect the body against diarrhea (the same theory that Mokua eventually proposed).

-Today, years later, research is continuously revealing to us that probiotic foods help with a range of health concerns:
+Today, years later, research is continuously revealing that probiotic foods help with a range of health concerns:

-Although there are different strains of amasai eaten around the world today, all seem to deliver similar benefits to the kind consumed in Africa.
-Each strain of amasai is dependent on several factors, including what type of container it’s fermented in, how long the fermentation period lasts, the type of dairy used to make amasai, and also the type of bacteria “starter” used.
+Although there are different strains of amasai consumed around the world today, all seem to deliver similar benefits to the kind consumed in Africa.
+Each strain of amasai is dependent on several factors, including what type of container it’s fermented in, how long the fermentation period lasts, the type of dairy used to make amasai and also the type of bacteria “starter” used.

-Just like with probiotic yogurt, these factors affect how amasai tastes and appears, and also how concentrated it is with probiotics.
+Just like with probiotic yogurt, these factors affect how amasai tastes and appears, along with how concentrated it is with probiotics.
 Therefore, the method of fermentation partly determines how much of an impact amasai might have on your health.

-One cup of amasai (8 ounces, or 240 ml) that’s made with whole cow’s milk has about: (4)
+One cup of amasai that’s made with whole cow’s milk has about:

 • 170 calories